Local order parameters for symmetry fractionalization: Introduction

 Our work is heavily based on the formalism of tensor network states.
 This framework has turned out to be adequate at accurately and systematically describing quantum phases.
 In {1D}, Matrix Product States ({MPS}) have been used successfully both numerically \cite{White92A,Schollwock11} and formally \cite{Hastings07A,Hastings07B} to capture the behaviour of ground states of local gapped Hamiltonians.
 Within this framework, the classification of {SPT} phases in {1D} has been achieved \cite{Chen11,Schuch11}.
 The analogous {2D} tensor networks, the so-called Projected Entangled Pair States (PEPS), have also proven to be powerful tools.
 For example, it has been shown that they describe the renormalization fixed point of all known non-chiral topological phases in bosonic {2D} systems without any symmetry \cite{Schuch10, Sahinoglu14} as well as those enriched with symmetries \cite{Jiang15, Garre17, Williamson17}.

 The paper is organized as follows.
 Section II is a reminder on {PEPS} and some properties of $G$-injective {PEPS}.
 The reader familiar with these notions can skip it altogether.
-In Section III, we describe how symmetries are realised in $G$-injective {PEPS}, and we present our order parameters.
+In Section III, we describe how symmetries are realised in $G$-injective {PEPS}, and we present our order parameters in their renormalization fixed points called $G$-isometric PEPS.
 Section IV is devoted to the examples metioned above.
 We conclude and discuss open questions in Section V.